JoaoPicolo/Bootcamp-MachineLearningArchitect/README.md

 # Bootcamp - Machine Learning Architect

-Set of python notebooks developed during the Bootcamp of Machine Learning Architect provided by IGTI.
+Set of python notebooks developed during the Bootcamp of Machine Learning Architect provided by XP Educação.

 The bootcamp covered different topics in the mahine learning field, such as: